 Continued study of vocabulary, sentence structures, and cultural awareness necessary to improve speaking and listening skills in increasingly complex Spanish.
 Emphasis on fluency and moderate accuracy in spoken Spanish.
-Prerequisites: SPA225, or SPA201 or the equivalent or permission of Department or Division.
+Prerequisites: SPA201, or SPA225, or permission of Department or Division.
+Completion of prerequisites within the last three years is required.